immmunitrack/ImmuniTrack-backend/README.md

 Start with `server.js` to see how middleware and routes are connected.
 Then read the matching route and controller files, for example `routes/childRoutes.js` and `controllers/childController.js`.
 The due date logic lives in `services/immunisationCalculator.js`.

-ImmuniTrack is a learning project and reminder tool.
+MamaCare is a learning project and reminder tool.
 It does not replace advice from a qualified health worker.